radareorg/radare2-book/analysis/code_analysis.md

 It is not an uncommon case that analysis results are not perfect even after you tried every single configuration option.
 This is where the "analysis hints" radare2 mechanism comes in.
-It allows to override some basic opcode or metainformation properties, or even to rewrite the whole opcode string.
+It allows to override some basic opcode or meta-information properties, or even to rewrite the whole opcode string.
 These commands are located under `ah` namespace:

 ```